 Supporting strategies and plans

-Te Mahere Whanake Ōhanga: Economic Development Action Plan
+Te Mahere Whanake Ōhanga: Economic Development Action Plan 2021-2024 has expired.

-• Ka Hikitia – Accelerating Success
+- Ka Hikitia – Accelerating Success from the Ministry of Education.

-• Toi Whītiki - Arts and Culture Strategic Action Plan - The plan's overall goal is to enable arts and culture to be integrated into our everyday lives, and create a culturally rich and creative Auckland.
+- Toi Whītiki - Arts and Culture Strategic Action Plan: The plan's overall goal is to enable arts and culture to be integrated into our everyday lives, and create a culturally rich and creative Auckland.
 One of its six goals is to build a flourishing creative economy.
 It is a ten-year plan, delivered by Auckland Council in partnership with the creative sector.

-• I Am Auckland - the Children and Young People's Strategic Action Plan - This plan sets out the strategic direction for Auckland Council to help children and young people reach their full potential.
+- I Am Auckland - the Children and Young People's Strategic Action Plan: This plan sets out the strategic direction for Auckland Council to help children and young people reach their full potential.
 It contains seven key strategic goals, including opportunities to access learning, development and pathways to employment.